gregcaporaso/artifinder-beta/README.md

 1. Get conda installed.
  I've most recently been using [Miniforge](https://github.com/conda-forge/miniforge) for this.

-2. Activate a Q2F environment of your choice, such as:
+2. Activate a 2025.10 or later `[rachis](https://news.rachis.org/en/latest/2025-10-23-q2f-transition.html)` (formerly Q2F) environment of your choice, such as:
- a. an existing Q2F deployment, such as a amplicon or MOSPHIT installation;
+ a. an existing Q2F deployment, such as a qiime2 (formerly amplicon) or MOSPHIT installation;
  b. a new deployment you create (e.g., a fresh install of the `tiny` distro following the *quickstart* steps on the [QIIME 2 Library](https://library.qiime2.org/quickstart/tiny) will work great); or
  c. a [plugin environment](https://library.qiime2.org/plugins), such as a [`q2-fmt` installation](https://library.qiime2.org/plugins/qiime2/q2-fmt).